 Building upon the success of 12 years of tournaments, Tecmo Madison is full of vintage video game nostalgia mixed with the excitement of modern eSports and the ability for viewers across the globe to log on to the action.
 Tecmo Madison has gained the attention of ESPN2 and NFL Films, who produced an emmy nominated “NFL Films Presents” episode about the tournament in 2012.
 In 2016, ESPN returned to Madison again for a look inside the tournament for SportsCenter.
 Online coverage has included articles by NFL.com, ESPN.com, Kotaku, and Polygon, and the thriving online community of 75,000+ Facebook users managed by the Tecmo Madison team keeps the conversation alive year ‘round.

 The tournament’s origin dates to a 2006 email exchange between two brothers, each bored with their white-collar jobs on a typically cold February day in Wisconsin:

 Although Josh may have been correct, neither brother knew that what began as email banter would morph into the nation’s largest Tecmo tournament.

 Over the years, Tecmo Madison has grown exponentially.
 Tecmo V there were 64 participants and by Tecmo VII 144.
 Tecmo VIII was covered by NFL Films in a documentary causing the field to nearly double for Tecmo IX.
-With a strong focus on media and streaming in particular, new director Dave Murray and his team hope to bring the Tecmo Madison name to a national level and develop a new genre in the esports scene.
+With a strong focus on media and streaming in particular, new director Dave Murray and his team hope to keep the Tecmo Madison name on a national level and continue to expand in the esports scene.